Living near a casino is no longer the only way to spend an hour or two playing some poker. Americans can scratch that poker itch with Global Poker.

 Global Poker’s software isn’t as polished as the client packages offered by well-established poker rooms, such as PokerStars, 888, or even PartyPoker.
 However, it’s definitely serviceable, and the table interface is as convenient as any.

-Multi-tabling is also supported, but because the client is browser-based, you won’t be able to use any professional tracking software such as PokerTracker or Hold’em Manager.
+The site does support multi-tabling, but because the client is browser-based, there is no use of professional tracking software such as PokerTracker or Hold’em Manager.

 Global Poker ring games